 The department may extend associated appointments to faculty who provide significant teaching and service.
 These are not tenured or tenure-track appointments and may or may not have a salary.
-Associated appointments are made by the chair, who, when appropriate, will consult with the faculty.
 An individual with an associated appointment may not vote at any level of departmental governance and may not participate in promotion and tenure matters.
 Associated faculty appointments may be as short as a few weeks to assist with a focused project, a semester to teach one or more courses, or for up to three years when a longer contract is useful for long-term planning and retention.
 Associated faculty may be reappointed.